Appdynamics/kafka-monitoring-extension/README.md

 If you get a valid output, that means your formatting is correct and you may move on to the next step.

 ##### 8. Metrics
-This extension collects metrics via JMX and can be configured to report any of the metrics that Kafka exposes.
+- This extension collects metrics via JMX and can be configured to report any of the metrics that Kafka exposes.
 It provides metrics on
 Kafka server, controller and the network.

-In addition, it also provides the JVM metrics:HeapMemoryUsage.committed, HeapMemoryUsage.max etc NonHeapMemoryUsage.committed, NonHeapMemoryUsage.max
+- In addition, it also provides the JVM metrics:<br/>
+`HeapMemoryUsage.committed, HeapMemoryUsage.max, NonHeapMemoryUsage.committed, NonHeapMemoryUsage.max`
-There is also a HearBeat metric which denotes whether the connection from the extension to the Kafka server was successful.
+- There is also a `HeartBeat` metric under`kafka.server` which denotes whether the connection from the extension to the Kafka server was successful(1 = Successful , 0 = Unsuccessful).

 Note : By default, a Machine agent or a AppServer agent can send a fixed number of metrics to the controller.
 To change this limit, please follow the instructions mentioned [here](http://docs.appdynamics.com/display/PRO14S/Metrics+Limits).